firepear/petrel/README.rst

 What is it used for?
 ====================

-Asock's original use case was administrative sockets.
-Say you've written a piece of server software which allows people to store and retrieve information about their yo-yo collections.
-Yo-yo data insertion and fetching is its public interface, exposed to the internet.

-You may wish to instrument the server for monitoring, or you may wish for a way to alter its configuration on the fly, or other similar things.
-You could add these capabilities to the public interface, either hoping that other people don't stumble upon them, or fencing them off with an authentication scheme of some sort.

-But you could also add a second interface, which is only exposed to the machine the server is running on (typically via Unix domain sockets), and is expressly for administrative purposes.
-Asock makes it easy to provide that private interface.
+Asock's original use case was administrative/backend interfaces over Unix domain sockets — basically networked command lines.

-Now that TCP connections are supported as well, Asock makes it easy to add call/response type interfaces to any piece of software.
+Now TCP connections are supported as well, and input handling has been made more flexible so that JSON or other structured data can be fed into programs.
+So asock makes it easy to add call/response type network interfaces to any piece of software.
+But that said…

-Do not use Asock on the internet!
+Do not use asock on the internet!
 ---------------------------------

-Asock is pre-release software.
-It does not yet have any concept of security, or authentication, or rate-limiting, or maximum transfer sizes.
+Asock is not yet secure or hardened.
+It does not support encryption, and it has no concept of connection authentication, or rate-limiting, or maximum transfer sizes.
 It is not currently safe to use on networks which are publicly routable!

 How is it used?
 ===============